Effective dynamics of qubit networks via phase-covariant quantum ensembles: Phase-covariant ensembles from XXZ networks

 \subsection{XXZ-networks}

 In this section, we consider homogeneous XXZ-networks with two different topologies.
-The first has nearest-neighbor interactions and periodic boundary conditions (a ring), with Hamiltonian
+This terminology refers to spin networks with two-qubit interactions, where the coefficients of the $X_{i}X_{j}$ and $Y_{i}Y_{j}$ terms are the same, while the coefficient of $Z_{i}Z_{j}$ is different.
+The first class we consider has nearest-neighbor interactions and periodic boundary conditions (a ring), with Hamiltonian

-Here $X,Y,Z$ are the usual Pauli matrices and the qubit indices take integer values mod $N$.
-The coupling constants $J_{\parallel}$ and $J_{\perp}$ determine the class of the model.
+Here $X,Y,Z$ are the usual Pauli matrices and the subscript index indicates which spin the operator acts on (tensor products with the identity on all others is assumed).
+The indices take integer values mod $N$.
+The coupling constants $J_{\parallel}$ and $J_{\perp}$ determine the class of the model, and the parameter $h$ is the magnetization.
 For $J_{\perp}=0$, $H_{\rm XXZ}$ reduces to the (anti)-ferromagnetic Ising model with $J_{\parallel}<0$ ($J_{\parallel}>0$).
 When $J_{\perp}=J_{\parallel}$ the model reduces to the XXX model.
 These models belong to different universality classes as they flow to distinct fixed points under renormalization.

 Second, we consider completely connected networks, with all possible pairwise interactions: